Defining polymodes always starts with defining (or reusing) a hostmode and one or more innermodes.

 Inner Modes

-Polymode defines two built-in types of innermodes - pm-inner-chunkmode
+Polymode defines two built-in types of innermodes - pm-inner-chunkmode which

 allows for one pre-specified in advance mode, and pm-inner-auto-chunkmode